babetCode/kin325r.adrienbabet.com/content/about.md

 type: about
 ---

-Welcome to my personal exploration of Biomechanics!
 This website was created as a learning tool to enhance my understanding of the course material.

 **Why I Built This**
 This project is more than just a collection of notes.
 It's an opportunity for me to: